AllTheMods/alltheguides/docs/help/faq.md

 ### Failed To Authenticate

-???
-Info
+??? question
     Authentication errors can be caused by numerous reasons.
-TL;TD here's some things you can try/check.
+Here are some things you can try/check.

     - Re-authenticate your account by logging out and back within your launcher.
     - Restart launcher.